Datasets

 Create a dataset from scratch¶

-If you want to create a dataset from scratch instead of using a template, click on the button "Create".
+If you want to create a dataset from scratch instead of using a template, click on the button "Create" and then choose "Dataset".

 Start by choosing a profile that suits your dataset before you enter information in the input fields.
 If you can't see a profile button, the profile is already chosen for you.
 The profile you choose determines which set of input fields your dataset will have.
 The most common profile is usually the prechosen standard.